Charlotte Homeowners Revolt Against Data Center Sprawl as Council Considers Development Freeze

 The epicenter of the debate is the proposed temporary moratorium on new data center construction, which the Charlotte City Council is actively reviewing.
 According to Bisnow, local citizens took advantage of the public forum to express deep-seated concerns over the proliferation of massive server warehouses.

 While the concrete timeline for the council's final decision remains fluid, the city is currently weighing how to implement zoning restrictions that would shield residential areas from industrial-scale computing facilities.
-Citizens specifically voiced anxieties regarding land consumption, noise pollution from cooling systems, and the loss of community character in neighborhoods suddenly bordering fortress-like windowless buildings.
+Citizens specifically voiced anxieties regarding land consumption, water consumption — with large data centers using up to 5 million gallons per day — elevated energy costs, strain on drought conditions, and the loss of community character in neighborhoods suddenly bordering fortress-like windowless buildings.
 The proposed freeze is designed to give municipal planners the breathing room needed to draft tighter development regulations.

 Market Context